berguner/atacseq_pipeline/README.md

+*This repository is obsolete and not maintained anymore.
+You can check out the new and extended ATAC-seq pipeline from [here](https://github.com/sreichl/atacseq_pipeline).*

 # ATAC-seq Data Processing Pipeline

 This pipeline is developed for processing raw/unaligned ATAC-seq data to generate peak calls, a QC report and motif